narcisolobo/python-june-2024/w0.01-office-hours/00-course-expectations/README.md

 3. Refine them by diving deeper during Office Hour/Lectures.
 4. There are also [prior lecture videos on the Learn Platform](https://login.codingdojo.com/m/506/9085/61634) that you can watch for a different perspective.

-## Practice vs. Core Assignments
-I suggest you complete all practice assignments.
-Practice assignments help you complete core assignments, and core assignments help you complete the belt exam.

 ## 20-Minute Rule
 Completing assignments in a timely fashion is critical during a bootcamp.
 We must always be pushing forward.